Alexcchip/CS-2510/README.md

-# uk.ac.london:Project_1

-Write your project description here...

-Java version 21

-Generated at 2024-02-13 13:33:36
+# CS 2510 Project 1

+This project utilizes various packages from the Java Abstract Window Toolkit to implement a version of the content-aware image resizing algorithm known as "seam carving."